PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 drwx------    2 root     root          1024 Nov  6 14:12 wifi_a0cc2b2ccb9b_416e64726f6964415035_managed_none
 ```

 ConnMan automatically created the folder `wifi_a0b1a0b1a0b1a0b1_416416416416416_managed_none`.
 Inside, there is a data (binary) file and a settings text file.
-The text file is used when inspecting a services using the `services --properties` option we introduced above, and includes all current settings.
+The text file is used when inspecting a services using the `services <service_id>` option we introduced above, and includes all current settings.

 ```
 # ls -la /config/user/connman/wifi_a0b1a0b1a0b1a0b1_416416416416416_managed_none/